zetamarkets/sdk/README.md

 ## Native polling in SDK

-There is polling natively built into the SDK `Exchange` and `Client` objects since state relies quite heavily on websockets.
+There is polling natively built into the SDK `Exchange` and `CrossClient` objects since state relies quite heavily on websockets.

 This was to ensure that: